lyzadanger/lyza-dot-com/src/content/drafts/my-site-from-nothing/index.md

 ## Building blog-related context

 Back to working on generating a blog.
 To work with posts in templates, I'm going to want them reverse-sorted by date.
 I am now taking some steps to build that context for templates...

+I'm going to be messy in code for a while and clean up afterward (pushing back on my tendency to want to be good-factored right on the outset).